 - 1. Show the kids this triangle made of 3 wax sticks each folded in thirds.
-This is Level 1. - 2.
-Have each kid make a Level 1 triangle. - ?
+This is Level 1. - ★ "We are going to make a giant fractal design that looks like this design, so I need your help making a bunch of these little triangles.
+We'll work together to do it!" - 2.
+Have each kid make 3 triangles then connect them to make a Level 1 shape.
+You may need to help some kids get started. - 3.
+Once they've completed a Level 1 shape, ask: - ?
 "What do you notice about the shape?"
-(Discuss.
+Discuss.
 It's a big triangle made from 3 smaller triangles.
-See if the kids notice that the 3 smaller triangles also create an interior upsidedown triangle.)
+See if the kids notice that the 3 smaller triangles also create an interior upside-down triangle. - ?

-- ?
 "How many triangles are in this shape?"
-(Discuss.
-See if kids notice that the shape itself is one big triangle to give this shape 5 triangles total.) - ★ "Let's see what it would look like to make a repeating fractal pattern using these big triangles."
+Discuss.
+See if kids notice that the shape itself is one big triangle to give this shape 5 triangles total. - ★ "Let's see what it would look like to make a repeating fractal pattern using these big triangles."

-Funky Fractals - Grades 3-5
+Funky Fractals - Grades K-2

-- 3. Divide the kids into 3 groups. - 4.
+- 4. Divide the kids into 3 groups. - 5.
 Ask each group to merge 3 of their Level 1 triangles to create Level 2 triangles, shown here: - ★ "Notice that this bigger Level 2 triangle looks similar to Level 1 with the blank upside-down triangle in the center."
 Discuss.
-Make sure kids resisted the temptation to fill that space with another little wax-stick triangle.

-- ★ "How many triangles are in this new design?"
+Make sure kids resisted the temptation to fill that space with another little wax-stick triangle. - ★ "How many triangles are in this new design?"
 Discuss.
 It's 17 triangles.
-See if the kids remember each of the Level 1 designs had 5 triangles, and since Level 2 used 3 Level 1 designs, they can easily solve 3 x 5 = 15, plus the empty triangle in the middle and the shape itself. - ★ "We can use this new triangle to make an even bigger pattern!
-How many wax sticks should the next level use?"
-Discuss.
-See if anyone realizes that the first triangle used 3 wax sticks, the Level-2 triangle used 9 sticks (3x3), so the next triangle would be 3 times larger again, 9 x 3 = 27 wax sticks - 5.
+Each of the Level 1 designs had 5 triangles, so 3 x 5 = 15, plus the empty triangle in the middle and the shape itself.
+You can work with the kids to count the triangles one by one. - 6.
 Now 3 groups merge their designs to make a Level 3 shape.
-The result should look like this but don't show the photo until they're done! - ★ "Notice that this Level 3 triangle still mimics our first Level 1 triangles with the blank upside-down triangle in the center." - ★ "How many triangles in this new shape?"
-Discuss.
-17 x 3 = 51 plus 1 center triangle plus the shape itself = 53
+The result should look like this: - ★ "Notice that this Level 3 triangle still looks like our first Level 1 triangles with the blank upside-down triangle in the center!"